ksu-cs-textbooks/cis527/content/3-core-networking-services/07-ubuntu-network-configuration.md

 To begin, I'm working in the Ubuntu VM I created for Lab 2, with the Puppet Manifest files applied.

-First, let's take a quick look at how our networking is configured in VMWare.
+First, let's take a quick look at how our networking is configured in VMware.
 This information is also covered in the video on Windows networking, but it is relevant here as well, since this will be very important as you complete Lab 3.
-To view the virtual networks in VMWare Workstation, click the **Edit** menu, then choose **Virtual Network Editor**.
-On VMWare Fusion, you can find this by going to the **VMWare Fusion** menu, selecting **Preferences**, then the **Network** option.
+To view the virtual networks in VMware Workstation, click the **Edit** menu, then choose **Virtual Network Editor**.
+On VMware Fusion, you can find this by going to the **VMware Fusion** menu, selecting **Preferences**, then the **Network** option.

 Here, we can see the virtual networks available on your system.
 Right now, there are two networks on my system, one "Host-only" network, and one "NAT" network.
 For this lab, we'll be working with the "NAT" network, so let's select it.